-19.5 Shared-Memory and Network-Based Parallelism (SMP Builds)
+19.4 Shared-Memory and Network-Based Parallelism (SMP Builds)

-The Linux-x86_64-ibverbs-smp and Solaris-x86_64-smp released binaries are based on "smp" builds of Charm++ that can be used with multiple threads on either a single machine like a multicore build, or across a network.
+The Linux-x86\64-verbs-smp and Linux-x86\64-netlrts-smp released binaries are based on "smp" builds of Charm++ that can be used with multiple threads on either a single machine like a multicore build, or across a network.
 SMP builds combine multiple worker threads and an extra communication thread into a single process.
-Since one core per process is used for the communication thread SMP builds are typically slower than non-SMP builds.
+Since one core per process is used for the communication thread SMP builds might be slower than non-SMP builds.
 The advantage of SMP builds is that many data structures are shared among the threads, reducing the per-core memory footprint when scaling large simulations to large numbers of cores.

-SMP builds launched with 'charmrun' use '+p' to specify the total number of PEs (worker threads) and '++ppn' to specify the number of PEs per process.
+SMP builds launched with charmrun use '++n' to specify the total number of processes (Charm++ "nodes") and '++ppn' to specify the number of PEs (Charm++ worker threads) per process.
+Previous versions required the use of '+p' to specify the total number of PEs, but the new '++n' option is now recommended.
 Thus, to run one process with one communication and three worker threads on each of four quad-core nodes one would specify:

 '''

-charmrun namd2 +p12 ++ppn 3 <configfile>
+charmrun namd3 ++n 4 ++ppn 3 <configfile>

 '''